 Below you will find information about our longer-range schedule and upcoming events, and information concerning Sandy's attendance.
 Please check back from time to time to get the latest updates.
 You will also find useful information in the most recent Kaihan.

-The Center will host its annual Winter Zazen-kai beginning with informal dinner on Friday, January 18 at 5 PM, and ending with lunch at noon on Monday, January 21.
+The Center will host its annual Summer Zazen-kai beginning with informal dinner on Thursday, July 4 at 5 PM, and ending following clean-up after lunch at noon on Monday, July 7.

 "Zazen-kai" means Zen gathering, joining to intensively practice Zen together.
 This retreat will be conducted in a manner similar to formal retreats and sesshins at other Zen centers and monasteries, including periods of sitting meditation, walking meditation, chanting, work practice, formal meals, interviews with Sandy, and Dharma talks by Sandy.